How much do sessions cost?

 What happens after the first session?

 If you decide that you would like to continue with therapy, we will make an appointment at a mutually convenient time.
+We will then develop a formulation of the problem which has brought you to therapy.
+This will inform the interventions we use in therapy.

 How many sessions of therapy will I need?